moonwell-fi/moonwell-contracts-v2/src/proposals/mips/mip-m18/MIP-M18-E.md

 ## Overview

 Moonwell is shifting to a multichain model.
-This proposal is the second of two proposals that are need to migrate the protocol to the new governor system contracts.
-This proposal will see the new Multichain Governor contract accept governance powers, transferring admin and owner from the current governor to the new governor.
+This proposal is the second of two proposals that are needed to migrate the protocol to the new governor system contracts.
+This proposal will see the new Multichain Governor accept governance powers, transferring admin and owner from the current governor to the new governor.
 This proposal will also remove the Timelock contract as a trusted sender on the Temporal Governor contract on Base.

 ## Specification